Quilt-Making : all skill levels

 In a three-hour class, students work with either home-made gelatin plates, or pre-purchased permanent Gelli-plates.
 Students have the choice of working with either paper and acrylic paints, or white fabric and fabric paints.
 Students use soft rubber brayers, artist type paint brushes, stencils, and stamps to create one of a kind images for use in collage and quilts.

 The mono-printing, marbling, and fabric dyeing classes require supplies to be pre-ordered prior to my arrival.
 I will prepare the order for you from ProChemical and Dye in Rhode Island as soon as the exact classes are selected.
 Then you may place the order at your leisure.
-I do not have any business relationship with them other than I have great confidence in their products and low prices.
+I do not have any business relationship with them other than I have great confidence in their products and fair prices.
 Estimated supply fee per student is approximately $15.

 Critique not Criticism workshop Intermediate

 In this important workshop, students learn the difference between critique and criticism.
 Students learn how to think in objective terms about improving their own creative work, as well as how to start up and function in a critique group to foster mutual benefit from fellow artists and quilters.
 Whether the student works in traditional, contemporary, abstract, or art styles, the ability to assess design can mean the difference between ho-hum and WOW!
 Actual quilts are shown for thoughtful discussion.
 Negative commentary about one’s own work, or fellow students work is not allowed.
 Learn to see through a judge’s eyes!

 Two-Day Introduction to Judging Seminar open to all